cyberway/cyberway.documentation/users/glossary.md

 ---

+### Proxy account
+An account empowered with a specific voting authorization during the voting process.
+A proxy account can be declared by any user who is ready to accept votes from other users and vote for the validators on their behalf.

+---

+### Proxy account level
+A conditional division of users into categories.
+The highest level of proxy account is zero, which is assigned only to validators.
+The first and further levels in ascending order are assigned to users who have declared themselves proxy accounts.
+The number of levels (categories) of proxy accounts is not limited.
+The number of proxy accounts of the same level is also not limited.
+The last level of proxy account is assigned to the ordinary user.

+---

 ### Public key
 A code string to which there is open access.
 Used along with the private key to send transactions.
 The public key corresponds to a bitcoin address.